geometor/euclid.geometor.com/pages/02.elements/01.book-1/04.propositions/21.proposition-21/article.md

 - therefore `BA`, `AC` are much greater than `BD`, `DC`.

-Again, since in any triangle the exterior angle is greater than the interior and opposite angle, [<a href="/elem.1.16">I. 16</a>] therefore, in the triangle `CDE`,
+Again, since in any triangle the exterior angle is greater than the interior and opposite angle, [1.16] therefore, in the triangle `CDE`,

 - the exterior angle `BDC` is greater than the angle `CED`.